Perodactyl/w93appMan/README.md

-Yes I know there's some weird official thing that might someday come out, but I'm bored of that!
+Yes I know there's some weird official thing that might someday come out, but I'm bored of waiting for that!

+P.S: To uninstall, open terminal and type `uninstallappMan()`